Ali Khamenei: Appointments

 The table below lists some of the incumbent senior officeholders in Iran directly appointed by the supreme leader (sorted by date of appointment):

 Political power following reform era

-Khamenei developed a cult of personality; with supporters describing him as a "divine gift to mankind" and in which Khamenei critics are persecuted.
+Khamenei has developed a cult of personality, with supporters describing him as a "divine gift to mankind" and in which critics of him are persecuted.
+Iran's former Chief Justice Sadiq Larijani, a Khamenei appointee, has warned the president of Iran against voicing opposition to Khamenei.

 According to Karim Sadjadpour of the American Carnegie Endowment for International Peace, several factors have strengthened Khamenei in recent years:

-According to Christopher Dickey, in order to consolidate his power base, Khamenei has developed close relations with the security and military establishment, while also expanding the bureaucracy inside the government and around his Beit Rahbari compound.
+According to Christopher Dickey, to consolidate his power base, Khamenei has developed close relations with the security and military establishment while also expanding the bureaucracy inside the government and around his Beit Rahbari compound.